FrancescoDiCursi/WebNotes/README.md

 # Chrome notes
-Chrome extension to take notes on the web
+A Chrome extension to take notes on the web